Nonstandard employment is proving unstoppable. Regions needs a model that works for everyone. That requires a new option for hourly labor.

 4) Exploiting your platform

-• Labor shortages: Irregulars are the hidden workforce.
+- Labor shortages: Irregulars are the hidden workforce.
 They don’t show in the data, and aren’t enrolled for workforce services.
 But they are typically among your most resourceful residents because of the challenges they face.
-You want them visible for employers.
+You want them visible to local employers.

-• Economic growth: Bringing people in non-standard employment into the mainstream local labor market increases their income.
-It curtails the off-the-books economy locally.
+- Economic growth: Bringing people in non-standard employment into the mainstream local labor market increases their income.
+It curtails off-the-books economy locally.

 5) About us

-Americanized with funding from foundations including Annie Casey, Kauffman, Walmart, Wells Fargo, Irvine, and Workers Lab.
+Americanized with funding from funders including Annie Casey, Kauffman, Walmart, Wells Fargo, and Irvine Foundations.
 GoodFlexi is now also launched by public agencies in California.
 We are based within the Long Beach workforce board.
 After piloting in childcare, the city is expanding it across sectors.
 That program won US Conference of Mayors’ prize for best community-led job development initiative in America.
-Priority in early 2024 is launch in Portland, Ore, with a focus on work/services for the unhoused.
+Priority in fall 2024 is launch in Portland, Ore, with a focus on work and services for unhoused residents.

 We develop the technology required for sophisticated, locally controlled, all-sectors, hourly labor platforms.
 Our team work with diverse public agencies to disseminate operational knowledge. → more

-Extending workforce services beyond jobs to also assist individuals with complex lives should be a pressing priority.
+Extending workforce services beyond jobs to also assist individuals with complex lives is becoming a realistic option.
 Systematic, sustainable, scalable, support has to start with the right kind of platform.

-We work with public agencies, funders, educators, labor groups, and other stakeholders around the US.
+We work with public agencies, funders, educators, labor groups, and other stakeholders adapting to a post-Covid labor market.

 ..